LINDGRENBA/factorial/README.md

 Behavior-(Our program should handle): A positive number Input Example-(When it recieves): 5!
 Output Example-(It should return):  true - run program / result = 120

-### Definition of a factorial from Epicodus online curriculum

-A factorial is an operator that multiplies a number by all of the positive integers less than that number.

 ## Support and contact details